SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Find out more about these and other fun Chinatown tours

 San Francisco Chinatown is the number one place in the city to find inexpensive items.
-You will find some great bargains on Grant Avenue as well as a few other hidden spots around this SF district.

 You will find everything from luggage to clothing to souvenirs.
 You will also find some great places for jewelry, traditional robes, and more.

->> More tips on where to shop in Chinatown, plus off the beaten path finds
+>> More tips on where to shop in Chinatown, plus off-the-beaten-path finds

-Visiting the Chinese Historical Society of America is a great way to learn more about the neighborhood.
 This SF museum offers a look at the struggles of this community from the time they arrived in SF to the present day.

-Here, you will see old photography, sculptures, and other pieces of work that showcase the real Chinatown in San Francisco.
 Along with their unique permanent collection, they also have some interesting traveling exhibits that offer a detailed look at other events in SF's history and how they impacted this district.

 >> See additional pictures and learn more about what it's like to visit